 The Company's balance sheet remained strong with sufficient capacity to carry out its aggressive growth plans in the following years.
-Strong cash inflows from the successful pre-sales of various residential launches as well as proceeds from the Php3.0 billion notes and Php15.0 billion bonds, as well as the Php1.0 billion Homestarter Bond issued in 2012 brought Cash and Cash Equivalents to Php32.14 billion.
-Current Ratio stood at 1.41: 1, with total borrowings at Php74.78 billion as of December 2012.
-Debt-to-Equity Ratio was at 0.91: 1 while Net Debt-to-Equity Ratio increased to 0.51: 1.
+Strong cash inflows from the successful presales of various residential launches as well as proceeds from the P3.0 billion notes and $\Huge{P}15.0$ billion bonds, as well as the $\Huge{P}1.0$ billion Homestarter Bonds issued in 2012 brought Cash and Cash Equivalents, Short-term Investments and Investments in UITF classified as financial assets at FVPL to $\Huge{P}32.14$ billion.
+Current Ratio stood at 1.41:1, with Total Debt at $\Huge{P}74.78$ billion as of December 2012.
+Debt-to-Equity Ratio was at 0.91: 1 while Net Debt-to-Equity Ratio increased to 0.51:1.
 Return on equity increased one-percentage point year-on-year to 13% in 2012.

-Retained earnings amounting to P6.0 billion was appropriated for future expansion.
+Retained earnings amounting to \clubsuit 6.0 billion was appropriated for future expansion.
 The amount represents a continuing appropriation for land banking activities and planned building construction projects (see Note 20 of AFS).
 The Company has earmarked additional funds for expansion projects in the residential, shopping centers, office and hotel business segments, as well as various infrastructure projects for Ayala Land's mixed-use developments.
 Each year ALI incurs residential capital expenditures for property development which includes among others land banking and building construction projects.
 The annual appropriation by ALI is being fully utilized to cover part of the annual expenditure requirement of the Company.
-In 2013, it is expected that the capital expenditure requirement will exceed the P6.0 billion appropriation, hence the Company will provide future appropriation as the need arises.
+In 2013, it is expected that the capital expenditure requirement will exceed the \clubsuit 6.0 billion appropriation, hence the Company will provide future appropriation as the need arises.